hotternative/hotternative.github.io/_posts/2022-11-11-manage-CV-in-git.md

 ---
 As a software engineer, you would receive many emails and job descriptions from recruiters.
-Say you are open to consider new oppotunities.
+Say you are open to consider new opportunities.
-You have a current CV in `.tex` and you receive a stream of job descriptions, See [here]({% post_url 2022-11-05-build-pdf-in-latex %}) about how to build pdf in latex.
+You have a current CV in `.tex` and you receive a stream of job descriptions,

 * You would like to tailor your CV a bit based on the job description.